Free vs Paid SEO Audit

 In addition to the page explorer report, you will also get detailed info about HTML lang, Hreflang, pagination, resources, social tags, and some important metrics such as no. of backlinks, no. of referring pages, no. of referring domains, no. of referring IPs and much more there is no room to mention them.

-The link explorer report provides comprehensive info about links, sources, and target, as highlighted in the image below.
+The link explorer report provides comprehensive info about links, sources, and targets, as highlighted in the image below.

 In this report, you will get relevant internal link opportunities.
 These are links from one page on your website to another page.
 There are three reasons why link opportunities matter: